nathan-coder-learn/DaShooter/ReadME.md

 # Welcome to DaShooter!
-DaShooter is a rather decent game where you try to kill a not-so-powerful enemy which gets sronger each time you kill it.
-This game can range from no-skill to one which requires a lot of skill and timing to strike the target and get better accuracy statistics.
-This game does not have a working leadorboard.
+DaShooter is a game where you try to kill an enemy which gets stronger each time you kill it.
+This game, depending on how you play it, range from relaxing to intense with varying skills required to strike the target for better accuracy statistics.
+This game does not have a working leaderboard.

 # GamePlay
 ## Control
-1. Press 'w' and 's' to move the gun.
+1. Press 'W' and 'S' to move the gun.
-2. Press 'space' to shoot only works for the hardworking who choose to shoot manually.
+2. Press the spacebar to shoot (only works for the hardworking who choose to shoot manually.)
-3. Press 'q' or 'e' to change gun type and also automatically shoot at intervals for gamers wwho are lazy to continually click to shoot.
+3. Press 'Q' or 'E' to change gun type and also automatically shoot at intervals for gamers who are too lazy to continuously click to shoot.
-4. Press 'r' to restart if you think you did terribly.
+4. Press 'R' to restart if you think you did terribly.
-5. Press 'f' to switch to manual shooting mode for people who focus more on accuracy than dps.
+5. Press 'F' to switch to manual shooting mode for people who focus more on accuracy than damage per second.
-6. Press 'p' to pause.
+6. Press 'P' to pause.
 Recommended for gamers who need to take a toilet break every few minutes.
 7. Press '3' to launch a bomb 😲(you have limited bombs)
-8. Press '2' to launch a nuke 🤯(FAR MORE LIMITED!)
+8. Press '2' to launch a nuke 🤯(FAR MORE LIMITED AND DESTRUCTIVE!!!)

 ## Instruction
 If you are using manual mode, use your bullets wisely as gun reloading will take place if you run out of bullets.
 Bombs deals more damage than a normal bullet.
 Nuke deals MUCH more damage than a bomb.
 10 bombs give you a nuke.
-The boss and you will become more powerful after each time you defeat the boss.
+The enemy and you will become more powerful after each time you defeat the boss.
-The boss's max health will increase, but yours would not increase during a game restart.
+The enemy's maximum health will increase, but yours would not increase during a game restart (a.k.a rebirth).
 You will heal over time.

 ## Objective
-Your goal is to shoot balls at the target to decrease its health to zero and get as many rebirths as possible.
+Your goal is to shoot bullets at the target to decrease its health to zero and get as many rebirths as possible.

 ## Enjoyment
-Have fun playing the game and try to improve your accuracy each attempt.
+Have fun playing the game and try to improve your accuracy with each attempt.
 Experiment with different strategies to defeat the target more efficiently and get more rebirths.

 ## Game Over: